Torrance DUI Lawyer

 - Watson Murder

-Understanding DUI Penalties in California
+What are the DUI Penalties in California?

 Being convicted of a DUI in California can result in severe penalties, including fines, license suspension, and even jail time.
-It's important to understand the potential consequences of a DUI conviction and how our Torrance DUI attorney can help minimize the impact on your life.
+It's important to understand the potential consequences of a DUI conviction and how our Torrance DUI lawyer can help minimize the impact on your life.

 Some common DUI penalties in California include: